Thurlow Weed: Early life

-Weed was born on November 15, 1797, in the hamlet of Acra, part of the town of Cairo in Greene County, New York.
+Edward Thurlow Weed was born on November 15, 1797, in the hamlet of Acra, part of the town of Cairo in Greene County, New York.
 His father, Joel Weed (1773–1819) and mother Mary (Ellis) Weed (1771–1841) were Connecticut natives who moved to New York to farm, and Weed was the eldest of five siblings, three brothers and two sisters.
 Neither of his sisters reached adulthood.
 His brother Orrin was apprenticed to a New York City shipbuilder, Henry Eckford, and died in 1823 during a yellow fever epidemic.
 His brother Osborn moved to Tennessee, where he was a successful merchant and hotelier before he died in 1851.
 Weed was christened Edward Thurlow Weed, named for a presumed family connection to Edward Thurlow, England's Lord Chancellor.
 As a boy, Weed dropped his first name; as an adult, he attempted to document the family connection during a visit to England, but was unsuccessful.

 Weed's father later moved the family to the village of Catskill where he operated a business hauling freight by wagon from the Hudson River docks.
 Joel Weed's business suffered reverses because of his ill health, the sickness of his horses, accidents, and occasional non-payment by his customers, so his family struggled financially.
 Joel Weed was eventually sentenced to debtors' prison, but friends and customers signed bonds on his behalf.
 These guarantees permitted him to take advantage of the freedom of the prison, which allowed debtors to travel within permitted limits to earn money to satisfy their obligations, and to spend Sundays with their families.
 Thurlow Weed received about a year of formal education in Catskill before beginning to work so he could help support his family.
 At age eight, he was hired to operate a blacksmith's bellows for six cents a day.
 He later worked as an errand boy at a Catskill tavern and hotel, then at a print shop, after which he spent much of his youth working as a cabin boy on boats that traveled the Hudson River.